top of page

 My research into the marine biology has motivated me to learn from the sea, and this translates into immersive installations full of imagined characters dancing, spawning, advising.
 Through audio you can hear the sea and chorus of sea urchins recorded at dusk.
 I activate my work through performance and poetry for example, Strandline Deposition and take my practice outside into public spaces, parks and the beach, to reach more diverse audiences, triggering curiosity, interest and interaction.
 My textile sculptures are printed with enlarged microscopic images of sea life .
 I use speculation to interpret The Wash through a fictional lens.
 I use latex and porcelain, reflecting limestone from crushed shells and the myriad of glues made by molluscs and combine soft squishy tentacles printed with sea urchin tests, with sharp metal points – referencing sea iron.
 Sculptures filled with sand, weighty and cold tentacles creep across the floor.

-I consider sustainability and end-of-life in my practice, I only use recycled materials in stuffing and construction and have a circular creative approach to design with re-use in mind.
+I consider sustainability and end-of-life in my practice, I aim to use recycled materials in stuffing and construction and have a circular creative approach to design with re-use in mind.
 I use foraged willow as the frame for large-scale sculpture, an eco-design that is extremely light weight.
-By collaborating with farmers and ecologists in public spaces, I leverage the agency of creativity to repair my locality, using a living systems approach for example by encouraging community monitoring of the strandline for ocean health.
+By collaborating with farmers and ecologists in public spaces, I leverage the agency of creativity to repair my locality.
 This part of my practice is political, it demands speaking out to contest interventions that damage ecosystems.
 My years spent working in INGOs and UN agencies on international disaster prevention, frame my work as a rights-based practice.
 I see my art as reparative, hopeful and generative and hope this resonates with my audiences.

 CONTACT ME